H120 The Confucian World

 - Taught in:

-- Communication: to participate in group discussions and collective development of analysis; to present reasoned arguments in both oral and written form.
+- Present clear, reasoned arguments in oral and written form.

 Method of assessment